paladin-t/bitty/docs/documents/manual.md

 * `bytes:resize(expSize)`: resizes the `Bytes`
 	* `expSize`: the expected new size
 * `bytes:clear()`: clears all content and resets the cursor
+* `bytes:toList()`: converts all the byte elements in this `Bytes` into Lua list, doesn't moves the cursor
+	* returns a Lua list which holds all the byte values
+* `bytes:fromList(lst)`: converts all the byte elements in the Lua list to this `Bytes`; old content in this `Bytes` will be cleared, and its cursor will be at the end
+	* `lst`: the source Lua list
+	* returns the filled byte count, or `nil` for failure

 ### Color